dijitaltrix/bastille-gocd-server/README.md

 ## GoCD Server
 Bastille Template: gocd-server

-This is a 'template' for a BastilleBSD container.
+This is a BastilleBSD 'template' container.
 Similar to Docker containers it allows running lightweight 'VMs' on FreeBSD.

 Fetch and apply this template with: